 Use Case: Lenovo Creates Connected Experiences During Covid-19

 Over the course of Covid-19, our customer Lenovo saw purchase patterns vary by micro-regions, and the patterns shifted rapidly in response to the news story of the hour.
 Individuals were making the types of purchases ordinarily made by businesses to supply their work-from-home office, meaning certain products were in high demand while others sat on the shelf.
 To complicate things further, these behavior changes were not consistent across the globe, or even across one country.
+Simply put, their focus was on the future is connected outcomes.

 By relying on machine learning algorithms over the always-slightly-delayed human process of gathering data, studying and extracting behavior patterns, and then applying search rules, Lenovo was able to connect customers and employees, quickly pivoting to meet customers’ changing needs and eliminating employee guesswork.
 Covid-19 revealed challenges in unpredictable spikes in demand, and those who are slow to respond suffer the consequences, including losing customers to more agile competitors.